NG-NEST/ng-nest/lib/ng-nest/ui/page-header/docs/readme.en_US.md

 ---
-label: 'PageHeader 页头'
+label: 'PageHeader'
 category: 'Navigation'
 ---

-# PageHeader 页头
+# PageHeader

-页头用来声明页面的主题，包含了用户所关注的最重要的信息。
+The header is used to declare the theme of the page and contains the most important information the user is interested in.

 ## Used alone